defense-cr/defense/README.md

 - Keep the public interface small.
 Anything that doesn't have to be public, should explicitly be marked as protected or private.
+- Be explicit about type declaration (especially on public methods).
+- Use the Crystal formatter to format the code.
-- Prefer integration tests over unit tests - at least for now.
+- Prefer integration tests over unit tests (at least for now).

 ### TODOs